pythonic-emacs/anaconda-mode/README.markdown

     pip install -r requirements.txt

-For now `company-jedi` runs on Python 3 only.
-But Jedi work with any Python sources.
-So you'll need to install the Python versions corresponding to your projects in your virtual environment.
+Jedi works with any Python sources, but `company-jedi` currently runs on Python 3 only.

-You must perform the above actions after each `company-jedi` package update because it appears in a new location each time.
+So you'll need to install that version in your virtual environment.

 ## Usage